 Docket Sounding/Pre-Trial: By the time of this hearing, your attorney should have received all of the police reports, statements, evidence lists, and other discovery for your case.
 You will likely have an offer to plea to lesser charges or a lower sentence at this hearing.
 If the case is not ready for trial by this hearing, it will likely be continued to a later date so that your attorney has more time to prepare your case.
 At this hearing, a date for trial will be set.
 Again, your appearance may or may not be required, the lawyer will let you know.

 Trial: On the day of trial, your attorney will select a jury panel, argue against the evidence presented by the state attorney, and make arguments to the jury to persuade them to find you not guilty.
 Your appearance is mandatory.
-This is where that status of your case is determined.
+This is where the status of your case is determined.
 You will find out whether you are found innocent or guilty.

 This entire process can take anywhere from a few days to several years.
-It all depends on what happened at the outset of your case and on the evidence accrued, witnesses’ statements, and your history in the legal system.
+It all depends on what happened at the onset of your case and on the evidence accrued, witnesses’ statements, and your history in the legal system.

 We will do anything within our power to ensure the best outcome for your case.
 We will fight for your rights and your freedom.
 We know that the best offense is a good defense.